IntentArchitect/Docs/articles/getting-started/welcome/welcome.md

 ### Visual Models

 Intent Architect allows developers to use visual models to describe their application's design.
-By compressing information into visual formats (e.g. entity relationship diagrams), the human mind can quickly interpret and digest it.
+By compressing information into visual formats (e.g. entity-relationship diagrams), the human mind can quickly interpret and digest it.
 When instructed, Intent Architect synchronizes the visual models with the codebase according to the patterns (Modules) that the developer has installed.
 In this way, it ensures that the visual models are a true representation of the codebase, thereby providing teams with blueprints of their systems.

 ![Visual Modelling Example](images/visual-modelling-example-dark.png)
-_Example of an entity relationship diagram being used to design a domain and its persistence characteristics._
+_Example of an entity-relationship diagram being used to design a domain and its persistence characteristics._

 ### Code Management

-Code-automation as used in the software industry has two flavours: once-off (scaffolding) and continuous.
-Both have their place, but come with trade-offs and compromises in customizability and control.
+Code-automation, as used in the software industry, has two flavours: once-off (scaffolding) and continuous.
+Both have their place but come with trade-offs and compromises in the form of customizability and control.

 Code-management is a unique approach to code-automation that completely avoids the typical compromises.
 It utilizes abstract syntax tree parsing and intelligent algorithms to merge user-written code with automatically generated code.
-Code-management allows developers to control the automation systems of Intent Architect from a high-level all the way to the granular level of the members within each managed code file (e.g. classes, fields, functions, methods, etc.).
+Code-management allows developers to control the automation systems of Intent Architect from a high-level down to the granular level of the members within each managed code file (e.g. classes, fields, functions, methods, etc.).

 As an example, a developer may configure a C# or Java file such that they are managing the implementation of one method within a class, while Intent Architect will manage the remaining methods.
 They may then choose to change this configuration, perhaps deciding to take over management of the entire class or just one of the other methods.
 The configuration of each file is completely controlled by the developer, preventing the automation system from ever getting in the way.